gpetuhov/AndroidInterview/README.md

 ## Android
 * Basic components (Activity, Service, Content Provider, Intent, Broadcast Receiver, Widget, Notification)
+* Project structure of an Android application (modules, manifests, source, res, assets, Gradle scripts)
+* What is Context?
+Difference between Application Context and Activity Context.
+* What is AndroidManifest.xml?
 * What is Intent used for? (to start activities, services and send broadcasts)
+* Difference between implicit and explicit intents.
 * What is the purpose of Fragments?
 Limitations (2-3 fragments per activity)
 * How to pass data into Fragments?
 (Via arguments)
 * What are the means of data transfer between activities?
 (Intents, Shared preferences, DB, file, Eventbus, Singleton class)